loborover/AutoReport/Original.md

 ' YYYYMMDD(숫자/텍스트) → Date (시간 00:00)
 Private Function TryParseYmd8_ToDate(ByVal v As Variant, ByRef outDate As Date) As Boolean
-    Dim n As Long, y As Long, m As Long, d As Long
+    Dim n As Long, Y As Long, m As Long, d As Long
     Dim s As String

     TryParseYmd8_ToDate = False